bkdredge/startup/README.md

 Look for HTML/CSS/JavaScript things on the web to try new things!

 Caddy helps with web security.
 I can use sudo commands to do this!

+Make sure the deploy shell files are in the right repositories.
+Fork, then clone.
+Git pull to update local development (Git Bash), nano to open a file, ./ to execute a deploy file.
+Git push when you're done, and git commit -m "{message}" as well!